CSE237SP2022/project-lettucechoose/README.md

 _1st Iteration_
 ### What user stories were completed this iteration?
 * Users can order customized salad in command lines.
+* Users can make multiple orders after orders.
+* Some items have limited quantity.
+If there's no stock, users are prompted to make other choice.

 ### What user stories do you intend to complete next iteration?
 * We need to implement other customizable items (such as drizzles, drinks) and allow more creativity to users.
-* Users will be able to make multiple orders after orders.
 * There will be limited quantity of base, protein..
 Users may encounter sold-out items.
 * Prettier receipts with String Formatter
 * The menu will adjust to the user's diet/allergies.